-Like many Washingtonians, I believe our tax code is overly complex and too often leads to unfair results.
-The U.S. tax code is long overdue for comprehensive reform, and as a member of the tax-writing House Ways and Means Committee, I have called on my colleagues to work in a bipartisan manner to bring our nation’s tax policies into the 21st century.
+Our tax code is overly complex and too often leads to unfair results for middle-class families and communities of color.
+The U.S. tax code is long overdue for comprehensive reform, and as a member of the tax-writing Ways and Means Committee, I am pushing to bring our nation’s tax policies into the 21st Century.

-Comprehensive tax reform is about creating policies that are fair for all Americans, and providing permanent solutions that give working families and businesses the ability to plan for the future.
-Tax policy should be about creating sustained, long-term growth by strengthening the middle class.
-Through a modernized tax code, we can help ensure businesses and individuals invest resources here in America, encouraging job creation and innovation.
+Comprehensive tax reform is about creating policies that are fair for all Americans and give businesses the ability to plan for the future.
+Tax policy should be about growing the middle class and providing economic opportunity.
+Through a modernized tax code, we can also invest resources here in America, encouraging job creation and innovation.

 Current U.S. tax law undermines the competitiveness of domestic businesses and is out of date with the way the world works today.
-Congress should work to simplify our tax code by eliminating inefficient and unfair tax breaks and subsidies that don’t make sense in today’s global economy.
-Any time our federal government offers a tax break or subsidy, we should consider it as a budgetary expenditure, and evaluate whether we are getting an adequate return on investment.
+Congress should focus on simplifying our tax code by eliminating inefficient and unfair tax breaks and subsidies that don’t make sense in today’s global economy.
+Any time our federal government offers a tax break or subsidy, we should consider it as an expense and evaluate whether we are getting an adequate return on investment.
 Tax provisions that are no longer worthwhile should be eliminated.

-We need bipartisan solutions that simplify our tax code by helping the millions of hardworking individuals and families across America who are just looking for fair treatment, a system they can navigate and an end to special interest tax breaks.
+We need bipartisan solutions that simplify our tax code and help the millions of workers and families across America who are just looking for a fair chance, a system they can navigate, and an end to special interest tax breaks.
 I will continue working with both sides of the aisle to achieve these goals.